dchae/canter.nvim/README.md

   1. make the file executable via `chmod`
   2. execute the current file
 - else, if the file has a corresponding runner
-  1. execute the current file via its runner in `Snacks.terminal`
+  1. execute the current file via its runner command in `Snacks.terminal`

 "Run current file (Wait)"